andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   #Run MRIQC
   echo ""
-  echo "Running mriqc on participant $s" echo ""
+  echo "Running MRIQC on participant $s" echo ""

   if [ $container == singularity ]; then